fnagel/privacyguard/Documentation/Index.rst

     :Description:
         This scheduler task cleans TYPO3 to improve the privacy of your customers.
-Currently works with formhandler, px_phpids, ve_guestbook, spamshield and sys_log table.
+Currently works with formhandler, mkphpids, ve_guestbook, spamshield and sys_log table.

     :Keywords: